Adele has discovered cookbooks.

 And it's wonderful!

-She and I both enjoy reading them, and sometimes we do this together while sitting on the couch or table.
+She and I both enjoy reading them, and sometimes we actually read them together while sitting on the couch or table.

 Last week, she made the most delicious scones any of us had ever tasted.

-She also made sugar cookies (not shown here, but I can still remember them if I close my eyes.)
+She also made sugar cookies (not shown here, but I can still remember the taste of them if I close my eyes.)

 She also made lemon eclairs- Twice!